Lostprophets: Weapons (2011–2012)

 On 9 April, Lostprophets announced that they had signed to Fearless Records and would release Weapons in the United States on 19 June 2012.
 Lostprophets played in the Cardiff Motorpoint Arena on 28 April to promote their new album Weapons, and played their second studio album Start Something in its entirety.
-This show turned out to be a complete disaster for the band; Stuart Richardson commented in 2019 that Watkins "didn't move for the whole set" and that he "sung the wrong words".
-This led to the band staging an intervention with Watkins, telling him that if he did not clean up his act he would be fired.
-They were extremely frustrated with him following this performance and even considered disbanding entirely as a result of it.
-Watkins checked into rehab during a two-month break in the band's touring.
+This show turned out to be a complete disaster for the band; Stu Richardson later explained that Watkins "didn't move for the whole set" and that he "sung the wrong words".

 Lostprophets played select shows in Vans Warped Tour 2012, playing from 12 July through 5 August.
 Watkins relapsed into drug use during this tour and missed a show, leading to the band having to perform a set with Jamie Oliver on lead vocals.
-Watkins's temporary absence from the tour led to Stuart Richardson having a violent altercation with him.
+Watkins's temporary absence from the tour led to Stu Richardson having a violent altercation with him.

 The band toured the UK extensively again in November 2012 to coincide with a headline performance at the Vans Warped Tour 2012 UK.
 They performed what would eventually become their final show at the Newport Centre, Newport, Wales on 14 November 2012.

-Three videos were released from Weapons.
-On 3 December 2012, Watkins tweeted, "En route to the big smoke to shoot our new musical video".
-When the band had previously debuted "Bring 'em down" on Zane Lowe's show in February, Watkins stated that the fourth single was to be a "power ballad".
-However, a finished video was never released.